-Since you are not asking for payment in the two cases described above, these situations are not considered coverage decisions.
+Since you are not asking for payment in the case described above, this situation is not considered a coverage decision.
 Therefore, you cannot make an appeal if you disagree with our decision.

 Your rights and responsibilities

 Chapter 8.
 Your rights and responsibilities